Do you want to enable WordPress email logs across your site?

 In this case, the recipient was receiving too many emails and has hit their Gmail receiving limit.
 So we can be sure that it wasn’t a problem with our email provider or settings.

-From the individual log file page, we can print this log file in Normal or Compact view.
+From the individual log file page, we can print log files in Normal or Compact view.
 Compact view is helpful if you have a large log file and you want to save paper or reduce the size of the PDF.

 Back on the main log screen, let’s look at the other ways to manage WordPress email logs.

 The search bar lets you narrow down the list of email logs.
 You can use multiple search criteria to keep filtering the list until you find what you need.

 For example, we already filtered by date.
 Next, we can search in the Subject and Headers to see if we have any other username and password emails that failed during the same week.

 The new search is combined with the date search, and you can see both filters in the line above the log screen.